 Rate the Pattern

-- 3 skeins Stylecraft Special DK size 3, 1 skein of each of Meadow, Violet and Khaki, 696 yards used total
+- 3 skeins Stylecraft Special DK size 3, 1 skein of each of Cream, Mocha and Parchment, 696 yards used total

 - Crochet Hook Size H-8 (5mm) or hook needed to meet gauge